sankar-chaitanya2025/DevOps/README.md

 **DevOps is not just a set of tools, but a culture of collaboration, automation, and continuous improvement—making software delivery faster, safer, and more enjoyable for everyone involved.**

+# Day 2: Improve SDLC with DevOps – Abhishek Veeramalla DevOps Zero to Hero

+## What is SDLC?

+**SDLC (Software Development Life Cycle)** is the structured process used by teams to plan, design, build, test, deploy, and maintain software.
+It ensures that software is developed efficiently and meets quality standards.

+---

+## Phases of SDLC

+Abhishek breaks down the SDLC into the following main phases:

+1. **Requirements Gathering:**
+   - Understand what the software needs to do.
+   - Collect input from stakeholders.
+2. **System Design:**
+   - Plan how the software will be built.
+   - Create architecture and design documents.
+3. **Development (Coding):**
+   - Write the actual code for the software.
+4. **Testing:**
+   - Check for bugs and ensure the software works as intended.
+5. **Deployment:**
+   - Release the software to users or production environments.
+6. **Maintenance:**
+   - Fix issues, update features, and keep the software running smoothly.

+---

+## How DevOps Improves SDLC

+DevOps brings major improvements to each SDLC phase:

+- **Automation:**
+  - Automate repetitive tasks (builds, tests, deployments).
+  - Reduces errors and speeds up the process.
+- **Collaboration:**
+  - Developers and operations work together from day one.
+  - No more “throwing code over the wall.”
+- **Continuous Integration/Continuous Deployment (CI/CD):**
+  - Code changes are automatically built, tested, and deployed.
+  - Faster feedback and quicker releases.
+- **Monitoring and Feedback:**
+  - Monitor software in real-time.
+  - Use feedback to improve future releases.
+- **Infrastructure as Code (IaC):**
+  - Manage servers and environments using code (e.g., Terraform).
+  - Makes environments consistent and reproducible.

+---

+## Key Takeaways from Day 2

+- **SDLC is the backbone of software development.**
+- **DevOps injects automation, collaboration, and feedback into every phase.**
+- **CI/CD pipelines and IaC are core DevOps practices that make SDLC faster and more reliable.**
+- **Monitoring and feedback loops help teams continuously improve software quality.**

+---

+## Practical Example

+Abhishek often demonstrates how DevOps tools (like Jenkins, Docker, and Terraform) can be used to automate different SDLC phases, making the entire process more efficient and less error-prone[1][3].

+---

+## Why This Matters

+- **Faster time to market:** New features and fixes reach users quicker.
+- **Higher quality:** Automated testing catches bugs early.
+- **Better teamwork:** Developers and operations collaborate, reducing blame and confusion.

+---

+> **“DevOps is not just about tools—it’s about culture, automation, and continuous improvement.”**
+> — Abhishek Veeramalla

+---

+**Next up:** In following days, Abhishek dives into cloud platforms (AWS), automation tools (Terraform), and more hands-on DevOps practices[3][5].